mmkaram/nixos/README.md

 ## Home-Manager

 Declared in the [configuration.nix](configuration.nix) file under "init".
 Contains program specific configs.
-Docs references are [here](https://home-manager-options.extranix.com).
+The docs I use to find options for HM are [here](https://home-manager-options.extranix.com).

 ## Nvim